lukaszwilisowski/domain-repository/DISCUSSION.md

 - _What if I never change my DB?_ Then you still can benefit from domain driven design and simplified testing.

+- _Can you give an example of the project where this pattern proved useful?_ Sure.
+Some time ago, we created an application that was using complicated data source (directory services).
+Directory services take a lot of time to set up.
+We received a short call to prepare a demo, but did not have data source ready.
+Thanks to the abstract data layer, in just few hours we have created a demo, replacing base implemenatiton with simulated server-session database.
+This way, each client opening a demo website could play with one's own private data stored temporarily in the server's memory.
+This kind of magic is only possible when you have abstracted data source.

 ### 2. _Which DB features does IDomainRepository support?_

 IDomainRepository id DB agnostic and supports all DB features that are transparent to underlying ORM layer (Mongoose or TypeORM).